Colorectal cancer

 How is colon cancer diagnosed?

-Colorectal cancer is the third most common type of cancer.
+Colon cancer is one of the most common cancers.
 However, it is curable in 90% of cases if diagnosed early.

-There are different tests for early diagnosis.
-The Hospital has state-of-the-art diagnostic technologies for detection, including noninvasive means such as capsule endoscopy for frailer patients.
+There are different tests available for early diagnosis.
+The Clínica has the latest diagnostic technology to be able to detect it, even non-invasively using capsule endoscopy for more delicate patients.

-Resection can be performed in conventional surgery or via laparoscopic surgery, with a smaller incision and a faster postoperative recovery.
+Resection or removal can be performed conventionally or laparoscopically, the latter with a smaller incision and a quicker postoperative period.

 Types of surgery: